alissatroiano/Milestone-2/README.md

-# A Quiz Of Ice and Fire
+# Game Of Facts

-As the Milestone 2 Project for [Code Institute's](https://codeinstitute.net/), 'Interactive Frontend Development' portion of the Full Stack Developer Program, A Quiz Of Ice and Fire is a web-based trivia game built for educators of global history and for fans of the popular book series, 'A Song Of Ice and Fire'.
+As the Milestone 2 Project for [Code Institute's](https://codeinstitute.net/), 'Interactive Frontend Development' portion of the Full Stack Developer Program,  Game Of Facts is a web-based trivia game built for educators of global history and for fans of the popular book series, 'A Song Of Ice and Fire'.
 This project was built with HTML, CSS, Bootstrap 4, JavaScript and jQuery to produce an educational and interactive experience.

 ## UX

-The primary goals of, 'A Quiz Of Ice and Fire' are:
+The primary goals of, ' Game Of Facts' are:

 * Create an interactive trivia game that is both informative and fun.

 * Present historical/factual information in a fun and teachable way.

-A Quiz Of Ice and Fire's target market is comprised of:
+ Game Of Facts's target market is comprised of:

 * Men & women (ages 18-29) who enjoy history and are avid fans of George R.R.
 Martin' book series, 'A Song Of Ice and Fire' and/or the HBO's hit tv series, 'A Game Of Thrones'.